-Texas has the second-highest number of licensed drivers in the country with nearly 16 million drivers, according to the Federal Highway Administration (FHWA).
-One reportable crash happens every 58 seconds in Texas.
+Texas has the second-highest number of licensed drivers in the country with more than 17 million drivers, according to the Federal Highway Administration (FHWA).
+One reportable crash happened every 58 seconds in Texas in 2018.
 The economic losses due to a car accident in Texas have almost doubled in the last 15 years to $38 billion.

 If you don’t have good car insurance coverage in Texas, you’re taking a big financial risk if you’re in an accident.
-Texas is not a no-fault state.
-If you’re found at fault of an accident, this means you’re responsible for the damage and injury expenses you cause.
+Texas is an “at fault state” for liabilities from an car accident, which means if you’re found at fault of an accident, this means you’re responsible for the damage and injury expenses you cause.
 Here’s what to look for to get the best and cheapest Texas car insurance.

 Texas car insurance coverage options

 The cheapest car insurance may be the right choice if you don’t have assets like a home, or if you own an old car.
 But cheaper isn’t always better.
 If you’re wondering how much car insurance you should buy, think about what you’re willing to risk if you need to personally cover the cost of a car accident.
 Here are some things to consider:

 - Collision coverage is required for financed cars.

 - Comprehensive and collision coverage protects you if you have investments, own a home or have other assets.